-So, where do LGTBQIA+ artists stand on the music scene in 2022?
+So, where do LGTBQIA+ artists stand on the music scene?
 A conversation with Xavier Paufichet, founder of Les Disques du Lobby

 Well-known among Parisian clubbers under his stage name, Ixpé, Xavier Paufichet has a long background in the music industry, having been the communication director of the late club Concrete Paris and a cultural communication specialist for Red Bull.